FREQUENTLY ASKED QUESTIONS

 I’m new to the race – what support is available for first timers?

 Every year we run two race clinics before the race to give you some time with our network of experts, learn something new, and ask questions.
-The two clinics this year are scheduled for Monday 14th September 7pm RNZYS and Monday 19 October 7pm RNZYS.
-Stay tuned to our facebook page and subscribe to our newsletter for the latest information.
+The first clinic about getting your boat ready will be held on-line from August.
+This means you can watch anytime at your leisure.
+The second clinic will be held on Monday 17 October 7pm RNZYS.
+Stay tuned to our Facebook page and subscribe to our newsletter for the latest information.

 Also, check out our Instagram @piccoastalclassic where we’ll be sharing a series of tips and tricks in the lead up to the race!